WeBankFinTech/DataSphereStudio/docs/en_US/ch2/DSS Quick Installation Guide.md

 Caused by: java.lang.Exception: /data/DSSInstall/visualis-server/bin/phantomjsis not executable!
 ```

-Download the [driver driver](https://phantomjs.org/download.html) and put the phantomjs binary file in the bin directory of visualis-server.
+Download the [driver](https://phantomjs.org/download.html) and put the phantomjs binary file in the bin directory of visualis-server.

 (3)Upload file size limit